 I love that you can use them on so many different materials.
 So far we’ve tried them on paper, watercolour paper, card, glass, plastic and metal.
 They are water soluble and blend really well together – we might have made a little mess at this point!
 They are so versatile and a really fun product to use.

-Here’s some puppet spoons we made to go with a little song (can you guess which song?) using the Chalky Pastels and our dessert spoons.
+Here’s some puppet spoons we made to go with a little song (can you guess which song?).
+We used Chalky Pastels and our dessert spoons.
 They washed up easily too!

 Looking for some pastel inspired ideas?
 Here are some that we’ve really enjoyed or I’ve done in the past to get you started.
 Whenever introducing new art media or materials I always like to give ample time for free exploration without me intervening.
-I find it fascinating observing the way children interact with new resources and often they come up with ideas and combinations I hadn’t thought of.
+I find it fascinating observing the way children interact with new resources.
+Often they come up with ideas and combinations I hadn’t thought of.

 Space is a fabulous one with pastels.
 To give a real sensory experience you could play music by Holst – The Planets and look at the pictures in books about space.
 We love the pictures in Planetarium, but you could also find images online.
 Using black paper or card is often very exciting for children too as they are so used to using white paper.